ROAS: Your Guide To Return On Ad Spend

 4. Work Towards Improving Your Ads Quality Score

-When talking about Google Ads, a higher Google quality score means that your cost per click goes lower and, as a result, your ad ranking increases.
+When talking about Google Ads, a higher Google quality score often means that your cost per click goes down and, as a result, your ad performance increases.
 These factors play a crucial role in the chances of search engine users seeing and clicking on your advertisements.

-There’s a correlation between quality score and lower cost per conversion, and lower ad campaign costs mean that you’ll enjoy a higher ROAS.
-Google often uses quality score to determine an ad ranking, with a large part of your quality score formula revolving around the ad relevance.
+There can also be a correlation between quality score and lower cost per conversion, and lower ad campaign costs mean that you’ll enjoy a higher ROAS.
+Google often uses quality scores to determine an ad ranking, with a large part of your quality score formula revolving around the ad relevance.

 ROAS Pitfalls You Should Look Out For

-Although focusing on improving ROAS could be helpful, approaching it from the wrong angle could be detrimental to your online advertising campaigns and business at large.
-Here are a few pitfalls to be conversant with so that you don’t go astray with your online marketing efforts.
+Although focusing on improving ROAS can be helpful, approaching it from the wrong angle can be detrimental to your online advertising campaigns and business at large.
+Here are a few pitfalls to be aware of to keep your marketing efforts on track.

 1. ROAS Doesn’t Apply to All Marketing Efforts

-Let’s face it; ROAS can’t be applied on all marketing efforts.
-For you to assess any marketing campaign using ROAS, its true cost should be concrete.
-For instance, since PPC advertisements usually have a concretely-defined budget, establishing the return on advertising spend for a PPC campaign requires that you divide revenue by cost.
-On the flip side, the actual ad cost of many marketing campaigns can’t be determined on a per-instance basis.
+First off, remember that ROAS can’t be applied to all marketing efforts.
+For you to assess any marketing campaign using ROAS, its true cost needs to be concrete.
+For instance, since PPC advertisements usually have a well-defined budget, establishing the return on advertising spend for a PPC campaign requires that you simply divide revenue by cost.
+On the flip side, the actual cost of many marketing campaigns, for example social media marketing, can’t necessarily be determined on a campaign-by-campaign basis.

 2. Ad Campaigns Don’t All Contribute Directly to Sales

-Sole reliance on return on advertising spend metrics could be misleading.
-The value of ROAS to any business or company often depends on the aims of the advertising campaign, conversion factors, and what’s being spent.
-Some campaigns could give a high ROAS but the company might end up losing money since the service or product they sell costs too much to produce, given the available ad budget.
-This could be the case where the costs are combined with the overall advertising cost.
+Solely relying on ROAS metrics could be misleading.
+The value of ROAS to any business often depends on the goals of the advertising campaign, conversion factors, and what’s being spent.
+Some campaigns can provide a high ROAS but the company might still end up losing money due to other costs aside from advertising.

-If you're interested in tracking ROAS, you can do so in our PPC dashboard or PPC reporting template.
+If you're interested in tracking ROAS for clients, you can largely automate the process with our PPC dashboard or PPC reporting template.